Joapfel/order_creation_tool/README.md

-- create a report: click the dropdown of the runMain-button -> Run configuration -> choose tab Arguments -> type in "report" in the field below Program arguments -> click Run -> close application -> refresh the project in Eclipse -> Report.txt is created in the top project folder -> Reports can have a filename by typing in the field below Program arguments "report *filname*" -> there is a report in the program by default with the filename Report.txt
+- create a report: click the dropdown of the runMain-button -> Run configuration -> choose tab Arguments -> type in "report" in the field below Program arguments -> click Run -> close application -> refresh the project in Eclipse -> Report.txt is created in the top project folder -> Reports can have a filename by typing in the field below Program arguments "report *filename*" -> there is a report in the program by default with the filename Report.txt

 - to login HR users use following credentials: